 3. Ask for a price quote BEFORE agreeing to an appointment.

 Some tax preparers will try to delay telling you a price until after they’ve completed the tax return.
 To simplify the process, have last year’s tax return handy (if available) so they know what forms will be involved.
 Get the name and title of the person providing the quote.

-After scheduling an appointment, if someone deducts a portion of your refund that you don’t believe is accurate, ask for an explanation of all charges.
+After scheduling an appointment, if someone subtracts portion of your refund that you don’t believe is accurate, ask for an explanation of all charges.
 If the preparer refuses to provide one, or what they share is unsatisfactory, gather your documents and leave.

 4. Choose a tax preparer who can be contacted later.